f4exb/sdrangel/sdrgui/readme.md

 <h4>2.3.5: Key binding sequence</h4>

-Thisis a descriptive text of the key sequence that is used for the key binding.
+This is a descriptive text of the key sequence that is used for the key binding.

 <h4>2.3.6: Command control or actions</h4>